georgehu2004/DataCampProjects/README.md

 3. Dr. Semmelweis and the Discovery of Handwashing
 * Reanalyse the data behind one of the most important discoveries of modern medicine: handwashing.

+4. Exploring the Evolution of Lego
+* In this project, we will use data manipulation skills to zoom in on a time when Lego explored a new direction for their toy line!

-4. A Visual History of Nobel Prize Winners
+5. A Visual History of Nobel Prize Winners
 * Explore a dataset from Kaggle containing a century's worth of Nobel Laureates.
 Who won?
 Who got snubbed?

-5. The GitHub History of the Scala Language
+6. The GitHub History of the Scala Language
 * Find the true Scala experts by exploring its development history in Git and GitHub.

-6. TV, Halftime Shows, and the Big Game
+7. TV, Halftime Shows, and the Big Game
 * Load, clean, and explore Super Bowl data in the age of soaring ad costs and flashy halftime shows.